Maths on YouTube

-Note: The IMA is not responsible for any content posted on these YouTube Channels (obviously)!
+Note: The Maths Scholarships is not responsible for any content posted on these YouTube Channels (obviously)!
 Watch any video fully (to the actual end) before sharing it with your class (it’s just common sense).

-Top Maths YouTube Suggestions (of the fun, quirky and inspirational kind, not the exam solution kind) in no particular order:
+Top Maths YouTube Suggestions (of the fun, quirky and inspirational kind) in no particular order:

 One of the best known maths channels on YouTube.
 Their most popular video has had 16 million views and covers how to cut a birthday cake mathematically.